The weather is right, the plane is fueled and. . . nowhere to go?

 The following airports are also an easy flight from Rockcliffe Airport and are recommended by Alison Hobbs as attractive stopping places, especially if you’re prepared to pay for a short taxi ride into the towns they serve.
 If you’re lucky, local hotels will send a free shuttle bus to the airport to pick you up.

 - Watertown, NY (We stayed overnight at nearby Sackets Harbor, the lakeside historic town to the west of Watertown.)

 - Saranac Lake, NY

-- Lake Placid, NY: the circuit goes around the ski jump tower - impressive.
+- Lake Placid, NY — The circuit goes around the ski jump tower—very impressive.

-- Burlington, Vermont: (in this case there are hotels very close to the FBO and a restaurant at the passenger terminal)
+- Burlington, Vermont — There are hotels close to the fixed-base operator and a restaurant at the passenger terminal.

-- Alexandria Bay, NY: for a view of the 1000 Islands from the other side of the St Laurence
+- Alexandria Bay, NY — This will provide a view of the 1000 Islands from the other side of the St Lawrence River.

 - Portland, Maine

 - Rutland State, Vermont — Here, you can hike some of the Appalachian Trail.

 - Sandusky, Ohio — They have a shuttle that will take you to Cedar Point Amusement Park.

 Why not venture North and enjoy the vast beauty of Northern Ontario?
 Think you don’t see many planes in the skies around here?
 You OWN the skies up there!!
 You can’t beat the fall colours in the Quebec hills around Mattawa following the Ottawa River to its head at Lake Temiskaming in the Tri-town area (New Liskeard, Haileybury, Cobalt).